slavalisoff/SPM.NET/README.md

 # SPM.NET

-SPM.NET is the Simple Password Manager implementation for .NET platform Implementation for Java platform here: https://github.com/TheKostins/jSPM
+SPM.NET is the Simple Password Manager implementation for .NET platform.

+Implementation for Java platform here: https://github.com/TheKostins/jSPM

 ## What works: